CHIP-SPV/chipStar/docs/Features.md

 -------------------------------------------------------------------

 ### Known issues

-* warpSize might depend on the kernel instead of being a device constant

 * hiprtc: Valid name expressions with a function pointer cast (e.g. '(void(*)(float *))akernel') fails with misleading